stijn-dejongh/lovecraft_public_domain/raw_converts/tom.md

 pendulums.
 Then they donned masks and knocked politely at the weather-stained oaken door.

-  Waiting seemed very long to Mr. Czanek as he fidgeted restlessly in the covered motor-car by the Terrible Old Man&rsquo;s back gate in Ship Street.
+  Waiting seemed very long to Mr. Czanek as he fidgeted restlessly in the covered motor-car by the Terrible Old Man's back gate in Ship Street.
 He was more than ordinarily tender-hearted, and he did not like the hideous screams he had heard in the ancient house just after the hour appointed for the deed.
 Had he not told his colleagues to be as gentle as possible with the pathetic old sea-captain?
 Very nervously he watched that narrow oaken gate in the high